 The battery bank includes two USB ports and one USB-C port, so you can charge multiple devices at once.
 Customers report that the battery and solar panels work well and the device comes with a 12 month warranty.

-Bottom Line: An easy way to keep your phone topped off when you’re a woman about town, just don’t forget to give it a deep charge at home when your day is over.Check Price on Amazon
+Bottom Line: An easy way to keep your phone topped off when you’re a woman about town, just don’t forget to give it a deep charge at home when your day is over.Learn More & Buy Now at Amazon

 Tips for Choosing and Buying the Best Portable Solar Panels for Your Needs